Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Google Gemini if you need google workspace users, research, multimodal tasks.
-Choose Trello if you prioritize small teams wanting simple, visual task management.
+Choose Google Gemini if your daily work is mostly multimodal tasks tied into Google Workspace and free 1M-token context.
+Choose Trello if your daily work is mostly Small teams wanting simple, visual task management.
 Both are equally rated by users.
 Both offer free tiers — try each before committing.

 Google Gemini